-Digital marketers can stand to gain a lot of traffic with just a single video, all by adding that video to their various marketing channels – from email marketing to blog posts to landing pages.
+Digital marketers can stand to gain a lot more website traffic with just a single video, all by adding that video to their various marketing channels – from email marketing to blog posts to landing pages.
 Video content also increases Google ranking, conversions, open rates, and click-through rates.

 Additionally, research shows it helps increases sales by a significant amount.
 In a recent survey of 2,000 consumers, 44% of them watched an online video while they were doing a search for local products and services they needed.
 Out of that percentage, 53% of the viewers contacted the company after watching the video, 51% visited the company’s website, and 33% even visited the store.
 Overall, 71% of the viewers ended up buying something.